Leetcode 120. How To Find The Minimum Path From Top To Bottom Of A Triangle

 Solution 1: Store all minimum paths

-You can store all minimum paths at every position (i,j) so you can compute the next ones with this relationship.
+You can store all minimum paths at every positions (i,j) to compute the next ones with this relationship.

 Code